 Whilst we are concerned about our car’s safety features, we often don’t think about the major influential factor in crashes: human error.

 The most important safety feature in your car, is the driver.

 Critical decisions made by drivers are predominantly based on sight and good vision is essential to a driver’s ability to identify and react to hazards, make accurate judgments and concentrate on the roads.

 We know that vision is the most important sense for making decisions on the road and that uncorrected vision is a contributor to crash risk.^ Road safety starts with good vision, and that means seeing well at all distances, in all conditions.

 But how do you know if you might be at risk?
 Ask yourself if you experience any of the following:

 - When Driving do you have trouble recognizing details on road signs or number plates?

 - Difficulty judging the distance of oncoming vehicles, particularly at night?

 - Trouble seeing cars and roads clearly in changing light conditions, e.g. from day to dusk, dusk to night?

-- Visual sensitivity to oncoming car, motorbike, bus or truck headlights?
+- Visual sensitivity to an oncoming car, motorbike, bus, or truck headlights?